 CEB, now a part of Gartner, found that the single highest driver of frontline service rep performance is something they called “Control Quotient” or CQ, for short (see The Effortless Experience, a book I helped to co-author, for a more detailed discussion).
 CQ is an environmental factor in which reps feel a higher level of resiliency because they are more in control of their work and more empowered to use their own judgment to solve customer problems.

-Simply put, screen pops are little more than a modern-day script designed to wrest control from reps and supplant the judgment of a rep with the judgment of the company.
+When companies hold a handle time clock over reps’ heads, ask them to “stick to the script” and audit their performance using a rigid QA checklist, they’re inhibiting CQ.
+Screen pops are little more than a modern-day script designed to wrest control from reps and supplant the judgment of a rep with the judgment of the company.
 When we talk to reps about this technology, they are emphatic on this point—screen pops feel like a cattle prod… a signal that the company doesn’t actually trust them to engage customers in the way they see fit.

 In a follow up article that I co-authored in Harvard Business Review, titled “Kick-Ass Customer Service,” my team at CEB found that the top performing reps were a profile we called “controllers.”
 These are take-charge individuals who pride themselves on their authority and expertise.
 Controllers are dramatically more effective than empathizers, the profile that most service leaders say is the one they would look for in their next hire.
 What this tells us is that today’s customer doesn’t want an apology as much as they want to engage with a rep who is smarter than them regarding the issues they’re calling about.
-Why?
-Because today’s customer has almost certainly already spent significant time trying to resolve their own issues via self-service before picking up the phone to call.
-The customer isn’t calling because they want to, they’re calling because they have no other choice.
-And, in those moments, they’re looking to engage with a rep who can take control.

 It’s worth acknowledging this does not mean ALL real-time analytics are bad.
 Particularly in compliance settings, real-time analytics around fraud detection could be very valuable.
 Similarly, when managers are able to quickly spot problems regarding critical business issues they can pivot in meaningful and timely ways.
 But most managers we work with tell us in those cases, within a few hours is plenty fast enough.
 So, it’s less about the speed (in the moment delivery) and more about how and by whom it is used.